GrowBoxer/Worgbox-Proto/README.md

 - 2x 12cm FANs (3x optional)

 ###Additional
-- ESP8266 WiFi Module
+- ESP8266 WiFi Module (ESP-01)
 - OLED 128x64 I2C display
 - 2x DC SSR
 - LED driver
-- precise clock
+- Precise clock module ds3231
-- 3x buttonf for change settings
+- 3x buttons for change settings

 ##How It Work
 Controller have 4 light modes: 24/0, 18/6 (default), 12/12 and 0/24 (hours of day/night).
 ON/OFF by SSR.
 Default time when night starts: 18:00.
-Default FANs speed: 50%.
+Default FANs speed: 90% when day, and 30% when night (range 30-95%).
 Regulated by PWM with SSR.
 At FAN SSR control PIN PWM frequency lower than standart.
 With buttons you can change this modes and parameters.
 OLED Display show main parameter, time also temperatures and humidity.
-WiFi module answer on request with JSON (current parameters, sensors data, etc.).
+WiFi module have IP and rining web server.
+Http request answer is JSON (current parameters, sensors data, etc.).

 ##Files
 - PlywoodLaserCut.dwg — 2d scheme of each plywood sheet for laser cutting in DWG format (AutoCAD).